willshersystems/ansible-sshd/README.md

 with the variable `sshd_main_config_file`) is checked to contain a proper `Include` directive.

+#### sshd_main_config_file

+When the system is using drop-in directory, this option can be used to set a path to the main configuration file and let you configure only the drop-in configuration file using `sshd_config_file`.
+This is useful in cases when you need to configure second independent sshd service with different configuration file.
+This is also the file used in the service file.

+On systems without drop-in directory, it defaults to `None`.
+Otherwise it defaults to `/etc/ssh/sshd_config`.
+When the `sshd_config_file` is set outside of the drop in directory (its parent directory is not `sshd_main_config_file` ~ '.d'), this variable is ignored.

 #### sshd_config_namespace

 By default (*null*), the role defines whole content of the configuration file